 Treatments for Ovarian Cancer

-After surgery, most woman receive chemotherapy.
+After surgery, most women receive chemotherapy.
 This powerful medication helps kill cancerous cells that remain.
 During advanced cases, chemotherapy might occur both before and after surgery.

 After having surgery, most women are treated with chemotherapy.